shandraklr/airflow-dev/README.md

 Overview
 ========

-this is just one of many way how to ETL/ELT and in this example I use airflow from astronomer
+this is just one of many way how to ETL/ELT and in this example I use airflow from astronomer and when I create a bucket in gcs and create a dataset in BigQuery I use terraform.

 Project Contents
 ================